johngouk/scienceoxford-project2025/README.md

   	The LCD1602 backlight requires a 5V power supply.
 I used the 5V pin on the ESP to power the LCD backpack, and fortunately the ESP was 5V-tolerant on its pins (Wemos-style D1 MINI Pro from AliExpress). **Be cautious about applying 5V from the backpack to any of your ESP's pins!**

-*	One or more DS18B20s, attached using the non-parasitic power mode to GPIO26, and a 4R7 resistor between VCC and the data pin, although it seems to work without it (!)
+*	One or more DS18B20s via pin 33, attached using the non-parasitic power mode to GPIO26, and a 4R7 resistor between VCC and the data pin, although it seems to work without it (!)

-*	Shortly, a paired ENS160, for CO2/VOC readings, and AHT21, for Temp/RH - the latter will be used to calibrate the ENS160, attached using I2C on pins 25/26
+*	A paired ENS160, for CO2/VOC readings, and AHT21, for Temp/RH - the latter will be used to calibrate the ENS160, attached using I2C on pins 25/26

 *	A pushbutton, connected to pin17, which just prints one of "Press event", "Double event" or "Long event" as appropriate on the Thonny REPL console